MicrosoftDocs/entra-docs/docs/identity/monitoring-health/tutorial-configure-log-analytics-workspace.md

 #Customer intent: As an IT admin, I want to set up a log analytics workspace and create custom workbooks so I can analyze the health of my environment.

 ---
-# Tutorial: Configure a log analytics workspace
+# Tutorial: Sign-in logs and Log Analytics - Workspaces, workbooks, and queries

 In this tutorial, you learn how to:

 > [!div class="checklist"]
+> * Create a Log Analytics workspace
-> * Configure a Log Analytics workspace for your audit and sign-in logs
+> * Configure diagnostic settings to integrate sign-in logs with the Log Analytics workspace
+> * Create a custom workbook
 > * Run queries using the Kusto Query Language (KQL)
-> * Create a custom workbook using the quickstart template

 > * Add a query to an existing workbook template

 ## Prerequisites